 Do I qualify to apply if I work at an independent research institute or hospital?

-Individuals from independent research institutes and hospitals that are not affiliated with an accredited, degree-granting institution in the U.S. are not eligible to apply.
+Individuals from independent research institutes and hospitals that do not grant doctoral degrees or are not affiliated with an accredited, degree-granting institution in the U.S. are not eligible to apply.
 These awards are intended to support physician scientists working in an academic environment.
-Investigators at research institutes and hospitals with academic appointments are encouraged to apply through eligible institutions.
+Investigators at non-degree-granting research institutes and hospitals with academic appointments are encouraged to apply through eligible institutions.

 Why are there restrictions on the tax status of the institution accepting the award?